 Give new life to leftovers

-If you have leftover food that you’re sick of eating and don’t want to waste, switch it up and turn it into a soup.
-“Some canned or frozen broth is your best friend here,” says nutritionist Keith Ayoob, Associate Clinical Professor at the Albert Einstein College of Medicine in New York City.
+If you have leftover food that you’re sick of eating and don’t want to waste, switch it up, and turn it into a soup.
+“Some canned or frozen broth is your best friend here,” says nutritionist Keith Ayoob, associate clinical professor at the Albert Einstein College of Medicine in New York City.
 “Or make your own.
 It takes some time, but it’s passive time, so you just let it simmer in the evening while you watch TV or do something else.”
-Need some ideas?
-Here are delicious soup and stew recipes.

 Make DIY cleansers

-Instead of buying heavy-duty cleaning products that likely contain hazardous chemicals or splurging on special green brands, make your own natural cleaning solutions at home.
+Instead of buying heavy-duty cleaning products that likely contain hazardous chemicals or splurging on special green brands, make your own natural cleaning solutions using ingredients like baking soda, vinegar, and lemon juice.
 “Try making your own non-toxic cleaners with products you already have in your kitchen,” says healthy lifestyle expert Mary Black.
 “One of the easiest ways to be healthy is to rid your house of those nasty poisons.”
-Try these homemade cleaners that really work.

-In today’s world, certain products are just cheaper online.
+It makes good financial sense to shop around for the best prices, and in today’s world, certain products are just cheaper online.
 “Amazon or Thrive Market are great places to find some healthy staples at a better price due to the merchants’ ability to source vendors,” says Romanski.
-Plus, you don’t have to waste time shopping and the food is delivered directly to your door.
-Here are more clever ways to save money online.

 Pass up packaged goods

 Nature requires no down payment and no monthly membership, so go ahead and take advantage.
+Connecting with nature might simply look like taking a walk around the block or sitting on your stoop for a few minutes.
 “Go for a walk during your lunch break, do yoga outside or in the garden, and plan jogging and hiking adventures on the weekends,” says self-care coach Zakiyya Rosebelle.
 Doing outdoor activities is not only a free or inexpensive way to get exercise, but spending time outdoors can help improve your overall well being and mood.
-Here are some ways to get outside more.

 Eat before you shop